-Use Case 3 · Secure and Trustworthy Environment Sensing and Data Dissemination (Fujisawa)
+Use Case 3 · Secure and Trustworthy Environment Monitoring with Automotive, Participatory and Virtual Sensing Techniques (Fujisawa)

 Local governments have the power to drive the wellbeing of society using live environmental data, optimising their environment, avoiding traffic, addressing air quality and even helping citizens to stay safe when a natural disaster hits.
 However, the sensors, IoT devices and cloud systems involved in collecting this data can be sensitive to attack.
 Also, data sources need to be traceable in order to validate authenticity.
 This use case tests the secure capture of data from the real world into a cloud system which is then delivered to citizens securely.
 Sensor data and camera images are encrypted, IoT devices and cloud systems monitored, and data disseminated to the city government and marketplace applications using Blockchain.

 - Fujisawa City (as data consumer and supplier): the local government will leverage data to better serve citizens.
 Data streams will be collected from all over Fujisawa city by real-time sensors on rubbish collection trucks and by thousands of City Offers acting as “human sensors”.